ShaikhaAlN/IntroToIM/midtermProject/journal.md

 ## Progress report 1
 ![Process](ProcessMidTerm5.2.png)
 - i improved the egg stage above by putting in the rest of the images, and putting an egg carton that loses an egg everytime its clicked to mimick real life. i did this by naming the egg carton images using numbers in succession and specificying that in the mousePressed function.
+- i added an egg crack sound to the egg stage and played it in the same mousePressed function where the egg image changes from normal to a crack. i downloaded this sound from a [youtube video](https://youtu.be/qveh6e00MTk).
 - i created the rest of the stages on seperate p5.js sketch files to avoid overlap and so that i can clearly see what happens in each stage. however, this will pose a problem later on.
 ![Process](ProcessMidTerm6.png)
 - in the milk stage, i implemented my array work from a previous assignment to create the moving milk. i specifyed this action to only happen when the bottle was tilted and within the parameters of the bowl